-Join Aaron F. Ross for an in-depth discussion in this video Adjusting forces such as mass and drag, part of Creating Hair with Maya nHair.
+Join Aaron F. Ross for an in-depth discussion in this video Adjusting forces such as mass and drag, part of Maya: nHair.

 …Another key consideration in working with end hair…dynamics are forces, such as, air resistance, and gravity.…How much does the hair weigh?…How much does it resist the air around it?…And so on.…To test this most efficiently, what we want to…do is to interactively move the head around so that…the hair will move, and we can get a feel…as to whether the forces are set correctly or not.…While we're doing that, we don't want to have collisions…active, because it's just going to slow us down.…So I'm going to turn collisions off for the head.…